 Yet, Grand Central has many other impressive buildings with loft-style space for law firms, such as 370 Lexington.
 370 Lexington boasts exposed ceilings, concrete floors, and glass-walled build-outs as standard features.
 There’s a reason why Graubard & Blumenfield, PC, lease the 27th floor, and Greenberg Law P.C. calls the 11th floor home.
 Furthermore, the owners have updated One Grand Central Space at 60 East 42nd Street to create a modern atmosphere, which includes exposed drop ceilings.

 450 Seventh Avenue, the Nelson Tower, is an appealing choice for law firms.
 Its prime location, across from Penn Station, and panoramic views from the upper floors have attracted firms such as Braverman Law and David Resnick & Associates.
 There’s also 366 Fifth Avenue.
 The former showroom building has office space with 13′ ceiling heights.

 For budget-conscious firms, 42 West 38th Street and 55 West 39th Street offer excellent options.
 Alternatively, for Class A office space, the iconic Empire State Building or Vornado’s One Penn Plaza provides loft-style interiors with direct Penn Station access.
 Buildings like 350 Seventh Avenue and 545 Eighth Avenue, former factory properties, continue the loft trend, offering a unique blend of history and modernity.

 3. City Hall

 Are you looking for office space for your law firm in Manhattan?
-For 17 years, Metro Manhattan Office Space has been successfully representing tenants of all sizes in their search for office space in Manhattan.
-To learn about available office spaces, call us at (212) 444-2241 or email us at [email protected] to learn about available office spaces.
+Call Metro Manhattan at (212) 444-2241 or email us at [email protected] to learn about available office spaces.